A Potter's Tale

 Published by Tara Books, A Potter’s Tale tells the story of Ramu Velar, a master potter at a heritage museum in Chennai.

 This book was a long time in the making.
 As a designer, I was to bring meaning between text and image, and as photographer, I had to visualise and capture the kind of images would enable that meaning.
 With both happening parallelly, I struggled with the question: who must I be first – a designer or a photographer?
-After many failed experiments with the layout, we decided to split the two tasks, and handed over the layout to another designer, Sanjana Vamadevan, who took it to the finish line.
+After many failed experiments with the layout, we decided to split the two tasks, and handed over the layout to another designer, Sanjana Vamadevan, who then brought it to completion.

 With the images, the biggest challenge was to capture in still photographs the animated personality of the potter and the sense of movement and constant transformation that is so integral to his craft.